Kuleshov effect: Kuleshov's experiment

+Impact

 Kuleshov demonstrated the necessity of considering montage as the basic tool of cinema.
 In Kuleshov's view, the cinema consists of fragments and the assembly of those fragments, the assembly of elements which in reality are distinct.
 It is therefore not the content of the images in a film which is important, but their combination.
 The raw materials of such an art work need not be original, but are prefabricated elements which can be disassembled and reassembled by the artist into new juxtapositions.

 The montage experiments carried out by Kuleshov in the late 1910s and early 1920s formed the theoretical basis of Soviet montage cinema, culminating in the famous films of the late 1920s by directors such as Sergei Eisenstein, Vsevolod Pudovkin and Dziga Vertov, among others.
 These films included The Battleship Potemkin, October, Mother, The End of St. Petersburg, and The Man with a Movie Camera.

+The effect has also been studied by psychologists and is well known among modern film-makers.
+Alfred Hitchcock refers to the effect in his conversations with François Truffaut, using actor James Stewart as the example.
+In the famous "Definition of Happiness" interview which was part of the CBC Telescope program, Hitchcock also explained in detail many types of editing to Fletcher Markle.
+The final form, which he calls "pure editing", is explained visually using the Kuleshov effect.
+In the first version of the example, Hitchcock is squinting, and the audience sees footage of a woman with a baby.
+The screen then returns to Hitchcock's face, now smiling.
+In effect, he is a kind old man.
+In the second example, the woman and baby are replaced with a woman in a bikini, Hitchcock explains: "What is he now?
+He's a dirty old man."